The User ID module will be available with Prebid.js 2.10.0, launching with support for two ID systems: Unified ID and PubCommonID.

 CookieConsent module, privacy rules are enforced:

-You can get set up for Unified ID in one of these ways:
+You can set up Unified ID in one of these ways:

 4) Publisher supports PubCommonID and first party domain cookie storage